 Because it’s a single-use payment, you need to be careful not to set your Afterpay credit card as a default, otherwise, Amazon will attempt to charge future orders to the same card, which will be declined.

 It’s a neat workaround and means that while Amazon doesn’t officially offer Afterpay, you can safely use your Afterpay account for Amazon purchases.

-The above method is given by Afterpay itself, so you can be reassured that the payments will be made safely and securely according to Afterpay’s policies.
+The above method is given by Afterpay itself, so you can be reassured that the payments on Amazon will be made safely and securely according to Afterpay’s policies.

 Does Amazon offer other ‘Buy Now, Pay Later’ payment methods?

-Firstly, it offers its native plan called Amazon Monthly Payments, which is available upon eligibility and only for selected items.
-Secondly, it supports some buy now pay later options that are integrated at the checkout like Affirm.
+Firstly, it offers its native plan called Amazon Monthly Payments, which is available upon eligibility and only for selected items on Amazon.
+Secondly, Amazon supports some buy now pay later options that are integrated at the checkout like Affirm.
 And lastly, there are those payment processors that give you an option of a single-use credit card that works on Amazon, while still availing deferred payments such as Afterpay or Klarna.

 Amazon Monthly Payments